Colimits in 2-dimensional slices: Lax -adjoints and preservation of colimits

-Such a $2$-adjunction $S\dashv T$ means, in particular, that we have ordinary adjunctions between homsets \begin{cd} \HomC{\B}{F(A)}{B}\arrow[r,bend left,"{S}",""{name=A}]\& \HomC{\A}{A}{U(B)}\arrow[l,bend left,"{T}",""{name=B}] \Arb{adjunction}{}{A}{B}{0} \end{cd} for every $A\in \A$ and $B\in \B$.
+Such a $2$-adjunction $S\dashv T$ means, in particular, that we have ordinary adjunctions between homsets \begin{cd}[6][6] \HomC{\B}{F(A)}{B}\arrow[r,bend left,"{S}",""{name=A}]\& \HomC{\A}{A}{U(B)}\arrow[l,bend left,"{T}",""{name=B}] \Arb{adjunction}{}{A}{B}{0} \end{cd} for every $A\in \A$ and $B\in \B$.
 And we can rephrase such ordinary adjunctions in terms of having universal units.
 The global adjunction $S\dashv T$ corresponds, then, to such units satisfying a broader universal property, that captures the possibility of $h\:F(A)\to B$ to vary in the whole lax comma object $\laxslice{F}{\B}$ rather than in just $\HomC{\B}{F(A)}{B}$.
-This is the idea behind \prox\ref{univmappingproplaxadj}, that shows the universal mapping property that characterizes lax adjunctions, except that in general the lax right-adjoint produced is only oplax functorial.
-In our examples, however, such characterization will produce a strict (right semi-) lax adjunction between $2$-functors.
+This is the idea behind \prox\ref{univmappingproplaxadj}, that shows the universal mapping property that characterizes lax adjunctions.
 Before that, it is helpful to see explicitly how a lax adjunction $(F,U,\eta,\eps,s,t)$ produces the adjunctions $(S,T,\chi,\xi)$ between the homsets on $A\in\A$ and $B\in\B$, as we will use this later. $S$ and $T$ are defined as usual as

 And the lax naturality of $\eta$ and $\eps$ gives $\chi$ and $\xi$; precisely, given $h\:F(A)\to B$ in $\B$ and $k\:A\to U(B)$ in $\A$\v[-1]